stanislavsabev/proj_setup/README.md

 Files and directories for environment and IDE setup for various project and language types.

-These shouldn't be packaged with project's source, but are useful as starting point.
+These shouldn't be packaged with project's source, but are useful as a starting point.

 ## List of project setups: